19hours/sg-statutes/Acts/Securities and Futures Act.md

 (d) the affairs of the trustee-manager of a registered business trust; or

+[31/2004 wef 12/10/2004]

 (e) a registered business trust which is managed and operated by the trustee-manager of the registered business trust,

+[31/2004 wef 12/10/2004]

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.

-[31/2004 wef 12/10/2004]

 (2) Any person who, with intent to deceive, makes or furnishes or knowingly and wilfully authorises or permits the making or furnishing of, any false or misleading statement or report to the Securities Industry Council or any of its officers, relating to any matter or thing required by the Securities Industry Council in the exercise of its functions under this Act shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both.